csknk/parse-chainstate/README.md

 ```
 See [here][10].

-Once the value has been de-obfuscated, data is stored in the following format:
+Once the value has been de-obfuscated, data is held in the following format:

 `<Varint block height><Varint amount><nSize><locking script>`